+Principle

-Principle 13: The governing body should govern compliance with applicable laws and adopted, non-binding rules, codes and standards in a way that supports the organisation being ethical and a good corporate citizen.
+The governing body should govern compliance with applicable laws and adopted, non-binding rules, codes and standards in a way that supports the organisation being ethical and a good corporate citizen.

 RECOMMENDED PRACTICES STATUS EXPLANATION The governing body should assume responsibility for the governance of compliance with applicable laws and adopted, non-binding rules, codes and standards by setting the direction for how compliance should be approached and addressed in the organisation.
 Applied The Lewis Group board charter confirms that the directors are responsible for overseeing legislative, regulatory and governance compliance.
-The governing board should approve the policy that directs compliance and: • Delegate to management the responsibility for implementing The group's compliance policy is approved by the board and is reviewed on an annual basis.
-The monitoring of compliance is delegated to the risk committee and the responsibility for implementing compliance management is delegated to the CEO and executive management.
+The governing board should approve the policy that directs compliance and: Delegate to management the responsibility for implementing compliance management; and The Group's compliance policy is approved by the board and is reviewed on an annual basis.
+Monitoring of compliance is delegated to the risk committee and the responsibility for implementing compliance management is delegated to the Chief executive officer and executive management.
 Oversee compliance and ensure that it results in compliance being understood, that it relates holistically and is responsive to changes and developments following continuous monitoring of the regulatory environment.
-The Chief Risk Officer facilitates the compliance monitoring framework and operational plan and reports quarterly to the RWG and the board's risk committee.
+The Chief risk officer facilitates the compliance monitoring framework and operational plan, and reports quarterly to the RWG and the board's risk committee. regulatory environment.
 The board is satisfied that the legal and compliance framework is operating effectively.